namuol/node-impact-weltmeister/README.md

 Aiming to provide a complete drop-in replacement for the PHP backend used by ImactJS's Weltmeister editor, for use with express.

+This branch fixes a couple of outdated features that the original implemented.
+Mainly due to express being a couple of versions higher than it was back then.

 Tutorial
 ----------
 Make sure you have NodeJS installed before continuing.
 You can check by entering